artdb99/FYP-Demo/docs/TECHNICAL_DOCUMENTATION_CONCISE(WIP).md

 - **Final Look (End-state experience)**
   - A modern, responsive web app with a role-aware sidebar and clean content cards.
   - Landing views that are informative at a glance (risk distribution, recent activity), with drill‑downs to detailed patient pages.
-  - Clear visual language: consistent typography, color semantics for risk, compact data tiles, and accessible components.
   - Seamless navigation between Patients, Risk, Therapy, and Treatment sections with minimal perceived latency.

 - **Functional Vision (What it does)**
   - Patient management: create, update, search, and filter patients; view longitudinal metrics and trends.
   - Risk intelligence: surface risk categories and scores per patient and in aggregate, with explanatory factors.
-  - Therapy insights: show effectiveness probabilities over visits and concise rationale to support decisions.
+  - Therapy insights: show effectiveness probabilities across visits and concise rationale to support decisions.
   - Clinical assistance: provide grounded Q&A using patient context and medical literature (RAG), with auditable prompts and outputs.
   - Role-driven UX: doctors manage panels and predictions; patients see their profile and guidance; admins govern access.

 - **Quality Vision (How it feels)**
   - Perceived instant loads for common views via caching and progressive rendering.
-  - Accessible by default (keyboard nav, color contrast)
-  - Secure and auditable: role indicators are visible, actions are attributable, and sensitive operations are protected.
-  - Configurable and testable: thresholds, colors, and model versions are centralized and version‑controlled.

-## 1) System Overview
-- **Purpose**
+{{ ... }}
   - A patient management platform that combines operational data (patients, visits, labs) with AI-assisted insights to support safer, faster, and more consistent clinical decisions.
   - How features serve clinical and operational value:
     - Risk Prediction: translates HbA1c/FVG and therapy indicators into a numeric risk score and category (Normal → Critical) to prioritize follow-up and triage at scale.
     - Therapy Effectiveness: projects effectiveness probabilities ross visits and summarizes contributing ftors, helping clinicians assess whether to continue, intensify, or change therapy.
     - Treatment Recommendation: provides structured, context-aware guidance using RAG + LLM (medical text + patient context), keeping suggestions grounded and auditable.
-    - Patient Management (CRUD, profiles): central source of truth for demographics, labs, adherence indicators, and trends used ross all AI features.
+    - Patient Management (CRUD, profiles): central source of truth for demographics, labs, adherence indicators, and trends used across all AI features.
-    - Admin & Governance: user/patient management and cess boundaries so the right people manage the right data.
+  - Admin & Governance: user/patient management and access boundaries so the right people manage the right data.
   - Outcomes: improved prioritization, reduced manual computation, explainable trends, and faster handoffs between care teams.

 - **Primary Use Cases**
   - Clinic dashboarding and triage: identify very risky patients and drill into details quickly.
   - Therapy monitoring: compare visit-to-visit trends and receive concise, structured insights.
+  - Chatbot: patient context-aware Q&A with medical literature (RAG) and visual snapshot of patient metrics and trends.
   - Case review: generate a treatment summary grounded in both patient context and medical literature (via RAG), to support MDT discussion.

 -- **Components**